ros2/ros2_documentation/source/Installation/DDS-Implementations.rst

 If you would like to use one of the other vendors you will need to install their software separately before building.
 The ROS 2 build will automatically build support for vendors that have been installed and sourced correctly.

-Once you've installed a new DDS vendor, you can change the vendor used at runtime: `Working with Multiple RMW Implementations </How-To-Guides/Working-with-multiple-RMW-implementations>`.
+Once you've installed a new DDS vendor, you can change the vendor used at runtime: :doc:`Working with Multiple RMW Implementations <../How-To-Guides/Working-with-multiple-RMW-implementations>`.

 Detailed instructions for installing other DDS vendors are provided below.